nionis/hidden-payment-channels/README.md

 - switch to probabilistic tickets
 - track tickets in a local DB
 - option to tunnel all railgun traffic through a socks5 proxy
+- onion service discovery

+#### tor-provider

+- offer free mode for RPC requests specific to the railgun contract, this helps with the bootstrapping problem

 ## Submission Details